softdevteam/mattermost-github-integration/README.md

 }
 ```

+Then start the server with `python server.py`.

-Configure the environment variables and run the flask application:
+The project can also be run as a flask application:

 ```
 export FLASK_APP=mattermostgithub